 The comparison between vaping vs smoking is a hefty topic among those of us who made the change.
 But instead of talking about opinions, we’ll be going over the hard facts of what is different between the two.

-Vaping vs Smoking, Which is Healthier?
+Smoking, Which Is Healthier?

 There are two main schools of thought when it comes to the topic of possible health issues.
 The main argument against vaping is that smoking has a long history of being studied by researchers, while this newer product hasn’t been around long enough to be as thoroughly picked apart.